NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5A
     - Grabbable the entire move
     - All charges do feet trapped
-    - 0C is 4 damage (no change)
-    - 1C is 7 damage
+    - 1C: damage increased from 5 to 7
-    - 2C is 10 damage
+    - 2C: damage increased from 5 to 10
 - 2B has sweep added with less lift
 - 2BB(B)
     - Has more lift